O.J.: Made in America (soundtrack)

 O.J.: Made in America (Original Motion Picture Soundtrack) is the score album to the 2016 documentary film of the same name directed by Ezra Edelman for ESPN Films and their 30 for 30 series, that documents the life of O. J. Simpson.
 It featured music composed by Gary Lionelli.
-The album consisting 40 tracks of his score was released by Lakeshore Records on June 6, 2016.
+The album consisting of 40 tracks of his score was released by Lakeshore Records on June 6, 2016.
 It received critical acclaim and a nomination for Outstanding Music Composition for a Limited Series, Movie, or Special at the 69th Primetime Emmy Awards.

 Development

 Gary Lionelli felt it challenging to "score an epic real-life saga" revolving O. J. Simpson's life progressing through emerging football career, popularity and downfall as he do not want to "sensationalize it or trivialize it in any way" but to focus on the overall tragedy on the circumstances and let that direct the course of the music.
 Edelman did not want the score to subtext the character or the scene but to comment musically on what is happening in the scene, which is "scoring what is going on in the mind of the character rather than what he or she is doing, or scoring the impact or consequence of an event rather simply the action of the event".

 Every score I create has its own personality that is hard to recognize at the beginning that emerges throughout the process.
 This score has a certain tragic heaviness to it that other films I have scored did not have to that level.
 It was such a far-reaching national event dealing with some of the biggest issues of our time like race relations, so it was a heavy film.
 I think the score ended up being a tragic commentary.